-COLLABORATIVE PIANIST, VOCAL COACH, MUSIC RESEARCHER & GREEK ART SONG enthusiast
+COLLABORATIVE PIANIST, VOCAL COACH, greek diction coach, MUSIC RESEARCHER

 In January 2009 I came across Stefan Heucke'sThe Selfish Giant for piano-four hands and narrator, based on the homonymous fairy tale by Oscar Wilde.
 At that time I performed as a member of the piano duo Duo Vivo, and as we started learning this work we came up with the idea of presenting it in a school to an audience of students.
 This idea turned into a project that took place a couple of months later at the Oscar Romero College in Hoorn, north of Amsterdam in The Netherlands.
 We gave four performances, two in Dutch and two in English, collaborating with two teachers from the school.
 Although this performance was a great challenge for us, as we had never played for an audience of students before, the overall result was quite unexpected for everyone, including ourselves.

 The following year we were invited by the same school to present a similar project.
 This time we performed The Carnival of the Animals by Camille Saint-Saëns, collaborating with an ensemble especially formed for this project.
 The same two teachers we had worked with the previous year were the narrators again.
 We gave a total of nine performances in Dutch and English.